 In an open adoption, birth parents and adoptive parents are in direct contact with one another and share identifying information with each other.
 This type of adoption may involve the methods listed above in the semi-open adoption as well as in-person visits, without going through the Agency.
 The plan for openness is decided and agreed upon by both the birth parents and the adoptive parents.
 Open adoptions allow the child to connect more easily to his or her birth parents and to maintain a relationship.
 Keep in mind, the level of openness is always changing and shifting throughout the adoption and after placement; relationships change as time goes on.

 In a semi-open adoption, birth parents and adoptive parents usually meet prior to the birth of the child, and the adoptive parents are often times present for the birth.
 After placement, communication, such as pictures, texting, phone calls, letters and emails, may occur.
 Last names and addresses of both parties are not disclosed, unless otherwise agreed upon by the birth parents and adoptive parents.
 This type of adoption allows for communication between the birth parents and adoptive parents while also maintaining some privacy.
 Keep in mind, the level of openness is always changing and shifting throughout the adoption and after placement; relationships change as time goes on.

 Confidential (Closed) Adoption

-In a Closed Adoption, there is no contact between birth parents and adoptive parents, with the exception of the birth parents’ non-identifying social/medical information that is provided to the adoptive parents.
+In a closed adoption (also known as a confidential adoption) there is no contact between birth parents and adoptive parents, with the exception of the birth parents’ non-identifying social/medical information that is provided to the adoptive parents.
 This type of adoption is rare in private adoption situations due to social media and the internet.

 Please Note: In the State of Texas, semi-open and open adoption agreements (informal and formal) are not enforceable by law.
 However, a written agreement should be completed and birth parents and adoptive parents should be given a copy as well as a copy being placed in the file.